RVRX/grailed-plus/README.md

 #### Google Chrome
 Stable Release Available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/grailed-plus/ipecfmmbppgpommpibaandmonmhohfnd).
 For Chromium see Other.
 #### Other / Latest (pre)Release
 It can take a bit to get latest releases approved on some webstores (looking at you Google), so the latest patches and releases can be installed manually.
-On the right sidebar you will find the [Releases](https://github.com/RVRX/grailed-plus/releases) section.
-Download and extract the latest release `grailed_plus-X.X.X.zip`, and follow your browser's extension installation documentation from there.
+Download and extract the [latest release](https://github.com/RVRX/grailed-plus/releases/latest)'s `grailed_plus-X.X.X.zip`, and follow your browser's extension installation documentation from there.